nlkl/nlkl.github.io/_posts/2015-05-24-what-i-dislike-about-fsharp.markdown

 In simple application code, we can often get quite far using generics and built-in convenience functionality, but once we are developing non-trivial abstractions, this lack of non-OOP polymorphism shows itself rather quickly.
 Being forced to use OOP because of the limitations of the language is a rather frustrating experience.
 And the inability to abstract over monads can make me downright grumpy.

-Still, I certainly recognize that this is not an easy problem to solve for the language designers, as it isn't trivial to find a CIL representation that plays well the rest of .NET (particularly not if we are talking higher-kinded polymorphism).
+Still, I certainly recognize that this is not an easy problem to solve for the language designers, as it isn't trivial to find a CIL representation that plays well with the rest of .NET (particularly not if we are talking higher-kinded polymorphism).
 Nevertheless, some sort of functional polymorphism, be it ad-hoc polymorphism, higher-order modules, or something else entirely, would be a nice complement to the language.

 # Too little focus on immutable data structures